 Complete legal remedies in 7 days: Delhi HC tells Nirbhaya convicts

-New Delhi, Feb 05: Delhi High Court on Wednesday set a 7-day deadline to all 4 convicts to resort to all legal remedies available to them.
+New Delhi, Feb 05: Delhi High Court on Wednesday set a seven-day deadline to all 4 convicts to resort to all legal remedies available to them.
 Post one week, the proceedings against them for the execution of death warrant will be initiated.

 The judges, however, refused to hang the convicts separately, which was also part of the Centre's request.